Major Change: Where a Dropped Ball Must Come to RestGolf's New Rules

-- A dropped ball is currently allowed to roll up to two club-lengths from where it hits the ground – so that, for example, it can end up being played up to three club-lengths from the nearest point of relief from a cart path or ground under repair, or up to four club-lengths from where the original ball went into a lateral water hazard or where it was unplayable.
+- A dropped ball was previously allowed to roll up to two club-lengths from where it hit the ground – so that, for example, it could have ended up being played up to three club-lengths from the nearest point of relief from a cart path or ground under repair, or up to four club-lengths from where the original ball went into a lateral water hazard or where it was unplayable.

-- Requiring the dropped ball to come to rest in and be played from the same relief area where it was dropped will make it much more likely that the ball will be played from close to where it originally came to rest.
+- Requiring the dropped ball to come to rest in and be played from the same relief area where it was dropped makes it much more likely that the ball will be played from close to where it originally came to rest.

-- For example, many times today a player is required to drop a ball as near as possible to a certain spot (such as where the previous stroke was made or where a ball was embedded) and questions can arise about whether it was dropped near enough to that spot.
+- For example, many times under the previous Rules, a player was required to drop a ball as near as possible to a certain spot (such as where the previous stroke was made or where a ball was embedded) and questions often arose about whether it had been dropped near enough to that spot.

-- The new procedure when dropping with reference to a spot will be to drop a ball anywhere in a relief area measured one or two club-lengths from (but not nearer the hole than) that spot.
+- The new procedure when dropping with reference to a spot is to drop a ball anywhere in a relief area measured one or two club-lengths from (but not nearer the hole than) that spot.

-It will be simpler for players to know when to re-drop a ball:
+It is simpler for players to know when to re-drop a ball:

-- A player currently needs to know the nine re-dropping scenarios in Rule 20-2c; these are difficult to understand and apply and this is a widely misunderstood Rule.
+- A player previously needed to know the nine re-dropping scenarios in Rule 20-2c; these were difficult to understand and apply and this was a widely misunderstood Rule.

-- Under the new Rule, the player will only need to know that the ball must be re-dropped if it comes to rest outside the relief area.
+- Under the new Rule, the player only needs to know that the ball must be re-dropped if it comes to rest outside the relief area.